Voice (phonetics): Degrees of voicing

 There are two variables to degrees of voicing: intensity (discussed under phonation), and duration (discussed under voice onset time).
 When a sound is described as "half voiced" or "partially voiced", it is not always clear whether that means that the voicing is weak (low intensity) or if the voicing occurs during only part of the sound (short duration).
 In the case of English, it is the latter.

-Juǀʼhoansi and some of its neighboring languages are typologically unusual in having contrastive partially-voiced consonants.
+Juǀʼhoan and some of its neighboring languages are typologically unusual in having contrastive partially-voiced consonants.
 They have aspirate and ejective consonants, which are normally incompatible with voicing, in voiceless and voiced pairs.
 The consonants start out voiced but become voiceless partway through and allow normal aspiration or ejection.
-They are /[b͡pʰ, d͡tʰ, d͡tsʰ, d͡tʃʰ, ɡ͡kʰ]/ and /[d͡tsʼ, d͡tʃʼ]/ and a similar series of clicks, Lun Bawang contrasts them with plain voiced and voicelesses like /p, b, b͡p/.
+They are /[b͡pʰ, d͡tʰ, d͡tsʰ, d͡tʃʰ, ɡ͡kʰ]/ and /[d͡tsʼ, d͡tʃʼ]/ and a similar series of clicks, Lun Bawang contrasts them with plain voiced and voiceless like /p, b, b͡p/.